JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_03.md

 We also discover, to our surprise, that there are celestial beings like angels of fun who take an interest in our mood and work to improve it:

-> 11. *The angels of diversion.* These are the seraphim who foster the values of play, humor, and rest.
-They ever seek to uplift man’s recreational diversions and thus to promote the more profitable utilization of human leisure.
-The present corps is the third of that order to minister on Urantia. ([UB 114:6.15](/en/The_Urantia_Book/114#p6_15))
+> *The angels of diversion.* These are the seraphim who foster the values of play, humor, and rest.
+They ever seek to uplift man’s recreational diversions and thus to promote the more profitable utilization of human leisure. ([UB 114:6.15](/en/The_Urantia_Book/114#p6_15))

 This small reflection on this facet of the gospel makes us see how important it is not to prevent your boy or girl from approaching you when you meditate or pray.
 Put it in the center, as Jesus himself did with the boys and girls who approached him so many times.

 That lightness, confidence, good humor, desire to play and learn, receptivity... that the little ones possess, Jesus admired them then and he must admire us too.

 > When he had entered the garden, he gathered the apostles around him and taught them further, saying: “You find it difficult to receive my message because you would build the new teaching directly upon the old, but I declare that you must be reborn.
-You must start out afresh as little children and be willing to trust my teaching and believe in God.
-The new gospel of the kingdom cannot be made to conform to that which is.
-You have wrong ideas of the Son of Man and his mission on earth.
-But do not make the mistake of thinking that I have come to set aside the law and the prophets; I have not come to destroy but to fulfill, to enlarge and illuminate.
-I come not to transgress the law but rather to write these new commandments on the tablets of your hearts. ([UB 140:6.2](/en/The_Urantia_Book/140#p6_2))
+You must start out afresh as little children and be willing to trust my teaching and believe in God.” ([UB 140:6.2](/en/The_Urantia_Book/140#p6_2))

 Let's look at the fragility of boys and girls to realize that we all have inside, to a greater or lesser depth, the boy or girl we were one day.
 But it is not about being that girl or boy that we were once again, but about being after leaving that stage of life behind. «The spiritual life does not invite childish naivety, but a conscious one.
 Not to an ignorant candor, but wise.
 It invites you to innocence from experience," says the priest Pablo d'Ors.